-Please provide any comments related to the FiT' Hypothesis Development a at time of assessment. ----------------------------- --------------------- -------------------------- ------------------------
+Р Please provide any comments related to the FiT's Hypothesis Development at time of assessment.

-Diagon rate the Follow in Training's (EiT'e) Lunotheeie Development at the time of accerment
+Р Please rate the Fellow in Training's (FiT's) Hypothesis Development at the time of assessment.

+At Fellow Level

-- Below Fellow Level - N/A Observation Hours Only
+Below Fellow Level

+N/A - Observation Hours Only

-Appropriate Treatment Progression: The ability to establish an appropriate management strategy according to the working hypothesis and the current biobehavioral status of the patient.
-Also, the ability to appropriately progress the intervention according to patient response and additional information gathered during the examination process.
+b appropriate Treatment Progression: The ability to establish an appropriate management strategy according to the working hypothesis and the current iobehavioral status of the patient.
+Also, the ability to appropriately progress the intervention according to patient response and additional information athered during the examination process.

-Please provide any comments related to the FiT's Appropriate Treatment Progression at time of assessment.
+Р Please provide any comments related to the FiT's Appropriate Treatment Progression at time of assessment.

+L

-Please rate the Fellow in Training's (FiT's) Appropriate Treatment Progression at the time of assessment.
+Р Please rate the Fellow in Training's (FiT's) Appropriate Treatment Progression at the time of assessment.

+Sample Only Sample Only

+Below Fellow Level January

+N/A - Observation Hours Only

-Discharge Planning: The indication that the intervention is appropriately aimed at the patient eventually being able to function at a level that; has met the goals of the therapist and the patient; and requires no additional clinic visits.
+tl bischarge Planning: The indication that the intervention is appropriately aimed at the patient eventually being able to function at a level that; has met the goals of the therapist and the patient; and requires no additional clinic visits.
 Please provide any comments related to the FiT's Discharge Planning at time of assessment.

-Please rate the Fellow in Training's (FIT's) Discharge Planning at the time of assessment.
+Р Please rate the Fellow in Training's (FiT's) Discharge Planning at the time of assessment.

+At Fellow Level

+Below Fellow Level

+N/A - Observation Hours Only

-Exercise Prescription: The indication that prescribed exercises are individualized to each patient according to presentation of dysfunctions, success of treatment and patient's response to the exercise.
-Materials (i.e. handouts, teaching aides) that are utilized to reinforce the exercises are also an important aspect of the exercise prescription.
+tı exercise Prescription: The indication that prescribed exercises are individualized to each patient according to presentation of dysfunctions, success of reatment and patient's response to the exercise.
+Materials (i.e. handouts, teaching aides) that are utilized to reinforce the exercises are also an importan spect of the exercise prescription.

-Please provide any comments related to the FiT's Exercise Prescription at time of assessment.
+Р Please provide any comments related to the FiT's Exercise Prescription at time of assessment.

-Please rate the Fellow in Training's (FiT's) Exercise Prescription at the time of assessment.
+Р Please rate the Fellow in Training's (FiT's) Exercise Prescription at the time of assessment.

+, At Fellow Level

+, Below Fellow Level

+N/A - Observation Hours Only